Our research continues, but as yet we do not definitively know when or where the club was formed.

 The date on the rear of one of these photos suggests it was the Summer of 1988 by this stage.

 Eventually the end was reached, and the roof finished off.

-At this stage there was no mains electricity supply to the range and power was supplied, as it had been thought the build by a large generator brought up to the range by Donald in the back of his Land Rover and plugged in to a socket at the butts end of the range.
-Mains electricity was brought in in the Summer of 1995 at a cost of just under £5,000.
+At this stage there was no mains electricity supply to the range.
+Power was supplied, as it had been throughout the build, by a large generator brought up to the range by Donald in the back of his Land Rover, and it was plugged in to a socket at the Butts end of the range.
+Mains electricity was brought in during the Summer of 1995 at a cost of just under £5,000.

 We understand the range was granted its certificate in the summer of 1991 with Donald Hartley pictured above firing the first ever shot on the evening of 23rd July 1991.